ichbluu/BlueScrape/README.md

 ## Installation
 Git clone or download the repository, CD into the working direcotry, run `npm i` followed by `node .`

+## LICENSE

+This is licensed under the 'Anyone But BlueDrake42' license.
+If you wish to view it, go to [LICENSE](https://github.com/notbluu/BlueScrape/blob/main/LICENSE.md).

+Furthermore, this repository is legal under DMCA and any takedown claims will be challenged.